elastisys/compliantkubernetes/docs/adr/0035-run-tekton-on-service-cluster.md

 ## Considered Options

-* Tekton on management cluster
+* Tekton on Management Cluster
 * Tekton on each cluster

 ## Decision Outcome

-Chosen option "Tekton on management cluster", because it will follow nicely together with the decision for Cluster API controller and management hierarchy.
+Chosen option "Tekton on Management Cluster", because it will follow nicely together with the decision for Cluster API controller and management hierarchy.
 No credentials have to be stored in the workload cluster, and management can be done centralised.

 ### Positive Consequences <!-- optional -->